 BBC Food and Farming Awards

-Nominations for the BBC Food and Farming Awards close at midnight on Monday 27th January, so do please hurry to nominate your food heros if you haven’t already done so.
-I am passionate about real food and have been listening to Radio 4’s Food Programme almost since it started way back in the 70s.
-Launched fourteen years ago, the awards have been gathering strength and kudos ever since.
-Now they are the most valued and prestigious awards in the world of UK food.
-I have been following the stories of those previously shortlisted as well as the winners on the Food Programme and have found them all deeply moving and they offer much “food” for thought.
+I’m passionate about real food and I’ve listened to Radio 4’s Food Programme almost since it started, way back in the 70s.
+The awards were launched fourteen years ago and have been gathering strength and kudos ever since.
+Now they’re the most valued and prestigious awards in the world of UK food.
+I’ve been following the stories of those previously shortlisted as well as the winners on the Food Programme and have found them all deeply moving.
+They offer much “food” for thought.

 Sadly chocolate has not yet featured in these awards, but I live in hope that one day it will.
 I’m not sure if posthumous nominations are allowed, but I have put forward Mott Green for the adventurous and ethical work he did in setting up the Grenada Chocolate Company.
 His tragic death just before the Food Programme aired its broadcast, the chocolate world of Mott Green, could not have been more untimely.

 This year, things have been revamped slightly, following a “year off” in 2013.
 There are ten categories open for nominations and you can find out all about them here.
-The producers are particularly keen to get nominations for BBC Cook of the Year – a category for those cooks who are challenging the perceptions of canteen food and creating tasty, healthy meals on a budget in our schools, hospitals, care homes and workplaces.
+The producers are particularly keen to get nominations for BBC Cook of the Year.
+This is a category for those cooks who are challenging the perceptions of canteen food and creating tasty, healthy meals on a budget in our schools, hospitals, care homes and workplaces.

-Amongst the line-up of star judges such as Raymond Blanc, Valantine Warner and Tim Hayward, we have our very own food blogger Jack Monroe.
+Amongst the line-up of star judges, we have our very own food blogger Jack Monroe this year.
+Star judges include Raymond Blanc, Valantine Warner and Tim Hayward.
 The winners will be announced at the annual BBC Food and Farming Awards ceremony held in Bristol on May 1st.
 The winners and finalists will also feature on a subsequent Food Programme broadcast.

-I have been offered no incentives for writing this post, but do so because I passionately believe in Real Food and hope that my readers do so too.
+The BBC, nor anyone else has offered me any incentives for writing this post.
+I do so because I passionately believe in Real Food and hope that my readers do so too.